June 15, 2020

 5 Workplace Concepts to Start Taking Seriously After COVID-19

-If designers want to take the lead in shaping the post-pandemic office, they need to embrace ideas that are not accepted by the mainstream yet.
+Designers who want to take the lead in shaping the post-pandemic office must embrace ideas which are not yet accepted by the mainstream.

 When COVID-19 hit, the workplace was already in flux.
 The beginning of this decade saw corporations, brokers, designers, and product manufacturers, all busily discussing how to support employee needs.
 At Metropolis, we were hosting discussions about amenity packages, work-life balance, and how workplaces can connect to cities.
 It was heartening to see organizations commit to the wellbeing of workers and to purposeful work, and prepare to invest in those goals.